baspinarenes/awesome-frontend-resources/README.md

 *Resources for HTML and CSS.*

-* Tutorials <a name="html-css-tutorials"></a>
+* Topic Tutorials
   * [CSS Grid](https://cssgrid.io/) - A video series consisting of 25 videos explaining CSS Grid.
   * [CSS Diner](https://flukeout.github.io/) - Learn how to use CSS selectors and practice with this game.
-  * [Dash Learn to Code](https://dash.generalassemb.ly/projects) -  A guide that teaches the concepts over 5 mini projects.
   * [Flexbox Defense](http://www.flexboxdefense.com/) - Learn how to use CSS Flexbox and practice with this game.
   * [Flexbox Froggy](https://flexboxfroggy.com/#en) - Learn how to use CSS Flexbox and practice with this game.
   * [Flexbox Zombies](https://mastery.games/flexboxzombies/) - Learn how to use CSS Flexbox and practice with this game. (sometimes it's free).
   * [Grid Critters](https://gridcritters.com/) - Learn how to use CSS Grid and practice with this game. (sometimes it's free).
   * [Grid Garden](https://cssgridgarden.com/#en) - Learn how to use CSS Grid and practice with this game.
+  * [Responsive Web Design @FreeCodeCamp](https://www.freecodecamp.org/learn/responsive-web-design/) -  A guide that teaches flexible design concepts.
+There are 5 sample projects at the end of the guide.
+  * [What The Flexbox?!](https://flexbox.io/) - Video series consisting of 20 videos explaining CSS Flexbox.
+* Tutorials <a name="html-css-tutorials"></a>
+  * [Dash Learn to Code](https://dash.generalassemb.ly/projects) -  A guide that teaches the concepts over 5 mini projects.
   * [Interneting Is Hard](https://www.internetingishard.com/html-and-css/) -  A guide that teaches key concepts like flexible design and typography.
 The diagrams inside are wonderful.
   * [Learn CSS Layout](https://learnlayout.com/) - A guide that teaches the CSS fundamentals that are used in any website's layout.
-  * [Responsive Web Design](https://www.freecodecamp.org/learn/responsive-web-design/) -  A guide that teaches flexible design concepts.
-There are 5 sample projects at the end of the guide.
   * [Shayhowe Learn to Code](https://learn.shayhowe.com) -  A guide that teaches basic and advanced HTML & CSS concepts with use cases.
 The "Conference Page" is cumulatively coded throughout the guide.
-  * [What The Flexbox?!](https://flexbox.io/) - Video series consisting of 20 videos explaining CSS Flexbox.
 * Code Examples <a name="html-css-examples"></a>
   * [CSS Layout](https://csslayout.io/) - Popular layouts and patterns made with CSS.
   * [HTML/CSS Project Ideas @Codementor](https://www.codementor.io/projects/html_css) - Projects for reinforcing theoretical knowledge with real-world projects.
-* Cheatsheets & Awesomes & References <a name="html-css-cheatsheets-awesomes-ref"></a>
+* Cheatsheets & Awesomes & References <a name="html-css-cheatsheets-awesomes-refs"></a>
   * [Grid by Example](https://gridbyexample.com/) - Everything you need to learn CSS Grid Layout.
   * [HTML Cheatsheet @Digital](https://digital.com/tools/html-cheatsheet/) - A full list of all HTML elements, including descriptions, code examples and live previews.
   * [htmlreference.io](https://htmlreference.io/) - A full list of elements, attributes and all information about them.